alloc/alien-rpc/README.md

 ## Development

 - It's recommended to run your server with [vite-node](https://www.npmjs.com/package/vite-node) during development, so that you can hot reload your server.

+## Limitations

+- Routes must return JSON-compatible types, an iterator that yields JSON-compatible types, or a `Response` object.
+- Recursive types are forbidden in route signatures.